Seeing your docs through different eyes

 - Put them into categories and create personas

 - Explore how each might experience your docs

 - Act on your insights

 I hope you can see how this might help you in your own documenting.
-If you'd like to discuss this more (or anything about Kentico Kontent, like how to build static sites with it or managing docs with it), contact me through one of the ways at the very top of this page.
-I'd be happy to talk more about it.
+If you’d like to discuss this more (or anything about Kentico Kontent, like how to use it to build static sites or manage docs), contact me through one of the ways at the very top of this page.
+I’d be happy to talk more about it.